racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Scripting/Home/YourFirstScript.md

        Hello World!
     $

-When you see 'Hello World!' appear, you have successfully created your first PyLabs script.
+When you see 'Hello World!' appear, you have successfully created your first Pylabs script.

-Next in this chapter you will learn to use the power of PyLabs in your script and make a PyLabs extension of your script.
+Next in this chapter you will learn to use the power of Pylabs in your script and make a Pylabs extension of your script.